 The Master of Arts in Counseling degree consists of a minimum of sixty (60) semester hours of course work designed to prepare professionals to counsel in a variety of settings.
 Students are required to enroll in one of two cognate areas: school counseling or addiction counseling.
 Courses promote the acquisition of the knowledge and skill development in the eight core areas listed in the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
-The School Counseling cognate is CACREP accredited and the Addiction Counseling cognate is currently under review for CACREP accreditation.
+The School Counseling cognate and the Addiction Counseling cognate are both CACREP accredited.
 A limited number of students are admitted each year and placement is competitive.

 The student’s culminating experiences include a written comprehensive exam, video-recorded evidence of skill, and theory integration supported by a comprehensive portfolio.
 Students have latitude in selecting internship sites within their cognate area to maximize their experience in line with specific career goals with at least 700 hours of internship experience.

 Initial licensure for Professional Counselors in Idaho requires a master’s degree of 60 semester hours with 1000 hours of supervised experience and passing the National Counselor Examination (NCE).
 The Boise State University Master of Arts in Counseling program prepares students for this process.

 School Counseling Cognate Overview